ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The secure communication protocol is REQUIRED to establish the secure channel between Client and KDC by using the proof-of-possession key bound to the access token.
 As a result, the proof-of-possession to bind the access token to the Client is performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.

-To join the group, the Client sends a CoAP POST request to the /ace-group/GROUPNAME endpoint at the KDC, where GROUPNAME is the group identifier of the group to join, formatted as specified in {{gid-post}}.
-This group identifier is the same as in the scope entry corresponding to that group, specified in the 'scope' parameter of the Authorization Request/Response, or it can be retrieved from it.
+To join the group, the Client sends a CoAP POST request to the /ace-group/GROUPNAME endpoint at the KDC, where GROUPNAME is the group name of the group to join, formatted as specified in {{gid-post}}.
+This group name is the same as in the scope entry corresponding to that group, specified in the 'scope' parameter of the Authorization Request/Response, or it can be retrieved from it.
 Note that, in case of successful joining, the Client will receive the URI to retrieve individual or group keying material and to leave the group in the Location-Path option of the response.

 If the node is joining a group for the first time, and the KDC maintains the public keys of the group members, the Client is REQUIRED to send its own public key and proof of possession ("client_cred" and "client_cred_verify" in {{gid-post}}).
 The request is only accepted if both public key and proof of possession are provided.
 If a node re-joins a group with the same access token and the same public key, it can omit to send the public key and the proof of possession, or just omit the proof of possession, and the KDC will be able to retrieve its public key associated to its token for that group (if the key has been discarded, the KDC will reply with 4.00 Bad Request, as specified in {{gid-post}}).
 If a node re-joins a group but wants to update its own public key, it needs to send both public key and proof of possession.